JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

 4. **System Requirements**:
    - Windows 10 or 11 (tested on Windows 11).
-   - 16GB+ RAM recommended (TTS and LLM require ~4–8GB).
+   - 16GB+ RAM recommended (Coqui TTS and LLM require ~4–8GB.
+Unsure about minimum RAM when using Chatterbox, but definitely works on 16GB VRAM).
-   - ~10GB free disk space for Python, dependencies, and models.
+   - ~10GB free disk space for Python, dependencies, and models (Maybe more if using Chatterbox)

 ## Installation
 Follow these steps in order to set up the project: